 So I did.

-First, with my University of Young Entrepreneurs podcast, then with Keys to the Crowd podcast, and now with my Ambitious Adventures podcast and a reality T.V. show (with the same name).
+First, with my University of Young Entrepreneurs podcast (now called Live to Grind), then with Keys to the Crowd podcast, and now with my Ambitious Adventures podcast and a reality T.V. show (with the same name).

 Surprisingly, in many ways I did not anticipate when I started!

 These are such great results, you may be wanting to start your own soon!

 When I first started podcasting, I thought about creating content and establishing myself as a leader in crowdfunding, business, and motivational speaking.
 Which I did.

 But what I did not realize at first, was that my network quickly grew as a result of podcasting.

 I would interview a friend or acquaintance and then close the conversation with, “Thanks for a great interview.
 My audience will really benefit from what you shared.
 Know anyone else who would like to share their message with young, ambitious entrepreneurs?”

 The guest would say ‘yes’ and then give me a warm introduction to someone else.
 Soon, I was in contact with influencers I never would have otherwise gotten access to.

 You are the average of those you spend the most time with.
 So, increase your average with podcasting.